dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Null-assert**:

-    1. If `v` is null then throw a runtime exception. *Note that we throw even if this appears in a refutable context.
+    1. If `v` is null then throw a runtime exception. *Note that we throw even if this appears outside of a refutable context.
 The intent of this pattern is to assert that a value *must* not be null.*

     2. Otherwise, match the inner pattern against `v`.